XavierDefontaine/CV/README.md

 I aspire to be a Full Stack developer, currently undertaking a full time course at Makers Academy to formalise my quickly self taught coding skills.

-Throughout my education and career, my beliefs
+Throughout my education and career, I have stumbled upon technical bareers that could have easily been solved through a bit of code; it has

 ## Projects